DannyBen/jossh/README.md

 ## Features

 1. Allows running one or more commands over SSH.
-2. Allows running external local scripts remotely
+2. Allows running local scripts remotely
+3. Allows running a script on multiple hosts.
-3. Has four commands: `ssh`, `ssh!`, `ssh_script` and `ssh_script!`.
+4. Has four commands: `ssh`, `ssh!`, `ssh_script` and `ssh_script!`.
 The 'bang' versions generate pretty and indented output.
-4. Uses a single SSH connection.
+5. Uses a single SSH connection.
-5. Uses a simple hash for defining hosts.
+6. Uses a simple hash for defining hosts.
-6. Allows storing host specifications in a YAML file.
+7. Allows storing host specifications in a YAML file.
-7. Supports all options available in `Net::SSH#start`.
+8. Supports all options available in `Net::SSH#start`.
-8. Prints output Heroku-style.
+9. Prints output Heroku-style.
-9. Has a command line interface - `jossh <host> <script>`
+10. Has a command line interface - `jossh <host> <script>`

 ## Command Line Usage